-- For untitled images, include a brief description inside square brackets instead of a title (as seen in the example).

-- If you are including an image, figure

-or table from another source in your
+- For untitled images, include a brief description inside square brackets instead of a title (as seen in the example). - If you are including stock images or clip art from another source in your assignment, see - Stock images from Canva and Microsoft Word do not need to be referenced in your reference list.

-assignment but not discussing it in text

-(e.g. if you are just saying "see Figure 1"),

-include the full reference list entry as a

-caption underneath it.

-4.18 Photograph
+4.19 Photograph